novakov-alexey-zz/freya/docs/docs/docs/index.md

 In order to disable automatic deployment of Custom Resource Definition as well as OpenAPi schema, one can set false in `freya.Configuration.CrdConfig.deployCrd = false`.
 Operator will expect to find a CRD in K8s during the startup, it won't try to deploy new CRD, even if CRD is not found.
-However, what may happen in case CRD is not found and `deployCrd` is to `false`, operator will fail and return failed `IO` value immediately.
+However, what may happen in case CRD is not found and `deployCrd` is `false`, then operator will fail and return failed `IO` value immediately.
 Freya Operator can't work without CRD being retrieved from K8s api-server.

 Manual deployment of CRD is usually done with YAML files using tools like `kubectl`.